buildpacks/rfcs/text/0000-rfc-process.md

 Once a pull request is opened, the RFC is now in development and the following will happen:

-- It will be triaged, labeled, and discussed in a future working group meeting.
+- It will be labeled and discussed on a future working group meeting.
 Working group meetings happen on a weekly cadence barring exceptions.
 Labeling marks a RFC as general or specific to a subteam.
 - The team will discuss as much as possible in the RFC pull request directly.
 Any outside discussion will be summarized in the comment thread.
 - When deemed "ready", a team member will propose a "motion for final comment period (FCP)" along with a disposition of the outcome (merge, close, or postpone).
 This is step taken when enough discussion of the tradeoffs have taken place and the team is in a position to make a decision.
 Before entering FCP, super majority of the team must sign off.
 - The FCP will last 7 days.
 If there's unanimous agreement among the team the FCP can close early.
 - For voting, the binding votes are comprised of the core team (and subteam maintainers if labeled as a subteam RFC).
 Acceptance requires super majority of binding votes in favor.
 The voting options are the following: Affirmative, Negative, and Abstinence.
 Non-binding votes are of course welcome.
+Super majority means 2/3 or greater and no single company can have more than 50% of countable votes.
 - If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided.
 If there are substantial new arguments, then the RFC will go back into development.

 Once an RFC has been accepted, the team member who merges the pull request should do the following: